-The Lancer Evo is Mitsubishi’s answer to the four-door sports sedan.
+The Mitsubishi Lancer Evo was the company’s answer to the four-door sports sedan.
 In fact, it was made to compete with Subaru’s popular Impreza WRX of the time.
-It was in production from 1992-2016 and remains an icon to this day.
-In the 90’s and 00’s rally racing was really taking off and fans wanted to have road versions of their favorite cars they saw on TV.
+It was in production from 1992 to 2016 and remains an icon to this day.
+In the ’90s and ’00s rally racing was really taking off and fans wanted to have road versions of their favourite cars they saw on TV.
 After seeing Subaru’s success with the WRX, Mitsubishi introduced their version of an AWD mid-size sedan, and the rivalry was on.

 - Pros and Cons

 - 2005-2007 Mitsubishi Lancer Evo IX